-The Company is currently engaged in the clinical testing of OHR/AVR118 and the Squalamine eye drop program for the treatment of wet-AMD.
+The Company is currently engaged in the clinical testing of Squalamine eye drops for the treatment of wet-AMD and OHR/AVR118 for the treatment of cancer cachexia.

 Historical

 Prior Business - The Company was originally formed under the name Prime Resource, Inc., a Utah corporation.
 After disposing of its prior insurance business, on March 30, 2007, the Company merged with Broadband Maritime Inc., a broadband maritime service supplier.
 No goodwill was recognized in the merger since Broadband Maritime was treated as the acquirer for accounting purposes and the Company was a "shell company."
 On June 5, 2007, after cancellations of key contracts, the Company announced that it had ceased broadband maritime operations and reduced employment to a small residual force.
 Accordingly, the Company ceased broadband maritime operations effective September 30, 2007 and was reclassified as a development stage enterprise, from the date of cessation forward.